How To Break Up With Someone Over Text – 16 Ways To Do It

 Break ups may happen for multiple reasons.
-You have been together for quite a long time, and it often involves both of you.
-A break up does not mean both of you are bad people – it is just that the chemistry is not working out, which leads to issues.
-So, instead of focusing on “you” and “I,” focus on the relationship and the bond between you, which is not working out.
+However, it does not mean both of you are bad people – it is just that the chemistry is not working out, which leads to issues.
+So, instead of pointing fingers and accusing each other, focus on the relationship and the bond between you and acknowledge that things are not working out.

 14. Watch Your Statements

 When crafting a break up text, be mindful of the words you use and the point of view you are delivering.
 Do not blame or accuse your partner.
 It is you who have decided to end the relationship, so take responsibility for it and use “I” to write the statements instead of “you.”
 For instance, avoid writing “you never gave me time” or “you always avoided meeting my family.”
 Instead, you can convey it like “I feel we were not giving “us” the time we needed.”